-Contact Us for a Free Consultation (720) 441-3328
+Contact Us For A Free Consultation

-Assault and Battery in Colorado
+Assault And Battery Lawyers In Colorado

 Although assault and battery are civil claims that are frequently grouped together, they are distinct causes of action.
 Assault occurs when there is an intentional manifestation of “the apprehension of an imminent harmful or offensive contact with another by the conduct of the actor.”
 On the other hand, battery is an intentional act “where harmful or offensive bodily contact with another” actually occurs.
 Whether you are being sued for assault and/or battery - or looking to bring an assault and/or battery claim against another - the need for swift and efficient resolution is of utmost importance.